CodeMyAss/chaos/README.md

 to manipulate.
 This has some very clear advantages over text editors with fancy rendering engines.

-- Extremely efficient on resources
+#### Extremely efficient on resources

 Draws fast as lightning, with a negligible re-drawing cost.
 Super low on memory.
 Isn't going to burn out your new laptop's CPU, and isn't going to run sluggishly on your 3-year-old desktop computer.

-- Dead-simple graphics API
+#### Dead-simple graphics API

 It's super easy to write code that draws exactly the kind of thing you want to, within the limitations.
 Anyone can hack on the rendering internals, since it lacks the complexity of WebKit.
-And it's
-  [not going to look ugly again every 6 months][^1], unlike *every website*.
+And it's [not going to look ugly again every 6 months][^1], unlike *every website*.

-- It doesn't have to be ugly
+#### It doesn't have to be ugly

 Foreground and background colors are specified using 6-digit hex codes, just like in CSS, so you get way more color than you do in terminal emulators.
 Plus, there are many aesthetically pleasing monospace fonts.

+#### Simplicity over everything

 This does have its trade-offs, that's true: you can't read your code in Arial since the font must be monospace, you can't do super fancy